samuelespinosa/performanceAnalyzer/README.md

 Performance Analyzer is a tool designed to measure track and evaluate the performance of web applications.

-## Features

-- **Detailed Performance Metrics**: Analyze and visualize key performance metrics of your web applications.
-- **Cross-Browser Support**: Works seamlessly across major browsers.
-- **Customizable**: Adapt the tool to your specific needs with customizable settings and configurations.
-- **TypeScript-Based**: Built with TypeScript for type safety and modern JavaScript features.

 ## Tech Stack

 The project is built using the following technologies: